Purchases made through links earn us a small commission, at no extra cost to you.

 Even the layout of Cusco was designed to be in the shape of a puma, an animal revered in Inca culture for its power and strength.

-In Cusco we also experienced a curious mix of modernity and tradition.
+During our self-guided walking tour of Cusco we also experienced a curious mix of modernity and tradition.
 We saw women in traditional dress leading lamas and alpacas through the plazas, and men walking along cobbled streets carrying colourful q’ipirinas packed full of items on their backs.
 On the other hand, we witnessed many horn-honking traffic jams- a sure sign of more modern times!

 Cusco may no longer be the capital of the Inca Empire, but it’s emerged as one of Peru’s top tourist destinations.